JennieWen/jiayuwaern/README.md

 <h1 align="center">Hi 👋, I'm Jiayu Wen</h1>
-<h3 align="center">Frontend developer / Designer</h3>
+<h3 align="center">Frontend developer / Designer / Illustrator</h3>
-<h6 align="center">base in Stockholm, Sweden</h6>
+<h6 align="center">Stockholm, Sweden</h6>
-- I am passionate about human interaction and creating useful and user-friendly products.
+I am passionate about human interaction and creating useful and user-friendly products.
 I have a big interest in front-end and UI/UX design and have previously worked as a digital/graphic designer in Stockholm.
-If you want to check my projects please click [here](https://www.jiayuwenn.com/) to visit my website, know about my experiences please click [here](https://www.jiayuwenn.com/resume).
+If you want to check <u>my projects</u> please click <a href="https://www.jiayuwenn.com/" target="blank">here</a> to visit my website, know about <u>my experiences</u> please click click <a href="https://www.jiayuwenn.com/resume" target="blank">here</a>.
 I hope you enjoy my work and please feel free contact me if you have any questions!
-- 📄 Know about my experiences [here](https://www.jiayuwenn.com/resume)

 <h3 align="left">Connect with me:</h3>
 <p align="left">